 Pioneer primarily recruits members between the ages of 14-21.
 The performers appear in many parades, festivals, community celebrations, marching arts competitions and championships throughout the Midwest.

 Our organization is composed of three sections: brass, percussion, and color guard.
 The instrumentation varies within each section and we can find a place for any young person who meets our requirements and has a desire to travel and perform with other motivated individuals.

 Membership in the Pioneer requires dedication, discipline, and self-sacrifice.
 Our members develop leadership potential while working as a team.
-They use these skill throughout their lives.
+They use these skills throughout their lives.
 Members have the opportunity to set goals and strive to meet and exceed them.
 To a Pioneer, member or staff, the desire to reach perfection is the goal and the pride that comes from achievement is the reward.

-The Pioneer promotes excellence in music education.
+Pioneer promotes excellence in music education.
 In following our concept of "Better Every Day", we ask that each member "Be the best they can be, with the confidence of a winner".
-Meaning, our goal is to teach success through individual rewards and goals, while developing team spirit and the opportunity of feeling the pain of losing, and the joy of winning.
-An experience with Pioneer makes everyone understand a new meaning of winning and that rewards are not always the competitive mark, but rather what that individual gets out of the summer experience.
+Our goal is to teach success through individual rewards and goals, while developing team spirit and the opportunity of feeling the pain of losing, and the joy of winning.
+An experience with Pioneer makes everyone understand a new meaning of winning and that rewards are not always the competitive mark, but rather what that individual gets out of the experience.
 In Pioneer everyone becomes a champion to themselves.

 Becoming a Member